 He would like to express his gratitude to the Caltech's Math Department for all the help and hospitality, and especially to his advisor Prof Barry Simon.
-The author would also like to thank Maxim Zinchenko for his observation that that the use of the troublesome finite-stripping lemma (\cite[Thm 3.1]{DS2}) can be avoided when dealing with the bound states in the scalar case.
-Later this lemma was eventually generalized to the matrix-valued case in the recent \cite{Simon_removal}.
+The author would also like to thank Maxim Zinchenko for his observation that the use of the troublesome finite-stripping lemma (\cite[Thm 3.1]{DS2}) can be avoided when dealing with bound states.
+Later this lemma was eventually generalized to the matrix-valued case in the recent Simon's \cite{Simon_removal}.

+This is the updated version that fixes an error in Lemma~\ref{p3_lm00} and some other minor typos and inaccuracies.
+The author is grateful to J. Geronimo who pointed out that there was an error in Lemma~\ref{p3_lm00}.

 \begin{section}{Preliminaries} \begin{subsection}{Orthogonal Polynomials on the Real Line} We will introduce some basics of the theory of matrix-valued orthogonal polynomials on the real line here.
 The scalar theory is of course a special case $l=1$.
 We will mention some of the differences between the scalar and matrix-valued cases as we proceed.